Safeguarding in School

 All staff are trained and receive training updates in Prevent, Safeguarding and Keeping Children Safe in Education.

-The Child protection and Safeguarding policies are in the safeguarding section of this web site which can be accessed through the School Information tab, they are also available from the school office on request.
+The Child protection and Safeguarding policies are in the policies section of the website, they are also available from the school office on request.

 In the weekly staff briefing 'Safeguarding' is a recurrent agenda item, as it is at all Academy Council meetings.